gabrie-lhilarion/tele_bot/README.md

 ### Install
  * Change into the 'tele_bot' folder using: cd tele_bot
 ### Run tests
  * To test the simple classes I made for this app: run rspec
+### Run bot
+ * Once in the tele_bot folder run:  ruby bin/main.rb
+ * Then open: https://t.me/igbo_bot in your browser